Share with your friends!

 If you don’t have money to put food on the table, if you don’t have money that ensures the security and the future of the marriage then the marriage is going to be stressed.

 It is more likely that it is going to fail.
 Here are some statistics on business and marital failure:

 Note that though more businesses fail, that both marriage and business failures double from year two to year five.
 Why the higher fail rate for businesses?

 Given those facts, you would think there would be no correlation.
 As we consider how people in relationships think about and handle money the picture gets clearer.

-- 70% of all Americans have less than $1,000 saved in the bank.

-70% of all Americans have less than $1,000 saved and 48% of people who are married say they’re arguing about it.
+If 70% of all Americans have less than $1,000 saved and 48% of people who are married say they’re arguing about it.